rjw57/richwareham.com-static/_posts/2014-09-24-verifying-identity-with-keybase-io.md

 then you can have some confidence that anything signed by that private key came from the same person.
-Finally, it's useful to be able to say that ``@john_q_rockstar`` on Twitter is the same as the person running ``https://johnqrockstar.com/`` without relying on there being Twitter "verified" tick.
+Finally, it's useful to be able to say that ``@john_q_rockstar`` on Twitter is the same as the person running ``https://johnqrockstar.com/`` without relying on there being a Twitter "verified" tick.

 # So, how does it work?